 Seasonal Affective Disorder (SAD) is a type of depression which comes and goes in seasonal patterns.
 It is sometimes referred to as ‘Winter Depression’ as for most people the symptoms are more severe and apparent in the wintertime.
 Some people may feel worse in the summer months and better in the winter, others may feel their symptoms are more prominent depending on the weather.

 Most people will feel their mood change during different times of year, no one enjoys every season and all weathers.
 There will always be a certain season that makes us feel a little bit more uncomfortable than others and that is okay!
 However, if your change in mood starts to have an impact on your day to day life, then you may be experiencing SAD.

-SAD affects 3 in 100 people in the UK alone.
+SAD affects around 2 million people in the UK alone.
 It affects three times more women than men and most often occurs during the time in which women can have children.
 Although it can affect anyone at any time, it is less likely to affect children and older people.

 Symptoms are very much the same as clinical depression, however, they tend to be much more prominent during a certain time of year.
 They include:

 - Persistent low mood

 - Loss of interest and pleasure in normal, everyday activities

 Some symptoms may be more prominent depending on whether you are experiencing Winter-Pattern SAD or Summer-Pattern SAD:

 - Overeating – especially in carbs (may lead to increase in weight)

 - Poor appetite – potentially leading to weight loss